Cohen’s photo with Tom Arnold fuels Trump tape speculation

-LOS ANGELES — President Donald Trump’s personal attorney Michael Cohen retweeted a photo of him and comedian Tom Arnold, who is working on a TV show to hunt down recordings of the president, fueling speculation Friday that Cohen has secret tapes of Trump and is willing to share them.
+LOS ANGELES — President Donald Trump’s former longtime personal attorney Michael Cohen retweeted a photo of himself with comedian Tom Arnold, who is working on a TV show to hunt down recordings of the president, fueling speculation Friday that Cohen has secret tapes of Trump and is willing to share them.

-Last month, Vice announced that Arnold would be featured in a new show called, “The Hunt for the Trump Tapes” and would investigate rumored recordings of the president.
+Last month, Vice Media announced that Arnold would be featured in a new show called “The Hunt for the Trump Tapes” and would investigate rumored recordings of the president.

 Arnold told NBC News on Friday that he met with Cohen at the Lowes Regency Hotel in Manhattan and they discussed the new show.